johnathan-greenaway/cli-FSD/README.md

 ### Usage

-- To start the chatbot in Terminal:
+- To start in companion mode in Terminal:

     ```bash
-    python <script-name>.py
+    python safe-mode.py
     ```

-- To enable Autopilot mode from the start, use the `-autopilot on` argument:
+- To enable Autopilot from the start, use the `-autopilot on` argument:

     ```bash
-    python <script-name>.py -autopilot on
+    python safe-mode.py -autopilot on
     ```
+    OR:

-- To process a specific query at startup without entering the interactive mode:
+- To process a specific task using autopilot and bypass companion mode:

     ```bash
-    python <script-name>.py "Your query here"
+    python cli-FSD.py "Your task here"
     ```

 - For additional options, you can enter `CMD` mode by typing `CMD` at any prompt.